Descenders Next Multiplayer Update Live, Dev Apologizes for Delays

 Player Numbers & Platform Presence

-The update comes amid observations that the original Descenders may be outperforming its sequel in terms of player numbers.
-While Descenders Next has struggled to match the peak concurrent players of its predecessor, both games are available on Microsoft’s Game Pass, which may be bolstering their popularity.
+Apparently, The update comes amid observations that the original Descenders may be outperforming its sequel in terms of player numbers, which is kind of surprising, but it’s not uncommon for sequels to struggle.
+Luckily, Both games are available on Microsoft’s Game Pass, which may be bolstering their popularity, and that’s a good thing.

 Future Plans